How Your Chakras can Help you Nurture a more Intuitive Relationship with Food

 As chakras act as ‘containers’ for energy from all your thoughts, feelings, memories and experiences, including the effects of day-to-day life, societal pressures, past traumas and ancestral patterns, this stored energy is thought to impact your current mindset, emotional state, behaviours, and how the core chakra themes play out for you - in turn influencing the course of your life, relationships and health.

-When all seven of our chakras are harmoniously humming along, and the energy (otherwise known as chi or prana) is flowing smoothly and evenly in a spiral fashion between one another and between the outside world, this allows for a more profound connection to our intuition and bodily signals, as well as the environment around us.
+When all seven of our chakras are harmoniously humming along, and the energy (otherwise known as chi or prana) is flowing smoothly and evenly in a spiral fashion between one another and between the outside world, this is thought to allow for a more profound connection to our intuition and bodily signals, as well as the environment around us.
 We will feel well, inspired by life, in-tune with nature, and content within ourselves.

-There are many ways you can support the process of releasing old energy, calling in the new and keeping this system healthy and harmonious, so it can help you healthy and harmonious too.
-There is a Yogic saying ‘Where our attention goes, energy flows.”
-There are many ways to activate or open chakras, but simply bringing more awareness to the system, understanding what each chakra represents, and gently starting to identify anything you’d like to ‘let go off’ is a great first step.
+Practitioners working with the chakras will say they are many ways you can activate or open chakras, and support the process of releasing old energy, calling in the new and keeping this system healthy and harmonious so it can help you stay healthy and harmonious too.
+However, there is a Yogic saying ‘Where our attention goes, energy flows,” and simply understanding what each chakra represents and gently starting to identify anything you’d like to ‘let go off’ is a great first step.

 Ancient wisdom meets modern science